sonatype-nexus-community/DevAudit/README.md

 `-p` Provide a prompt with local echo disabled for interactive entry of the server password or key file passphrase.

 `--password-text PASSWORD` Specify the server password or key file passphrase as plaintext on the command-line.
+Note that on Linux when your password contains special characters you should use enclose the text on the command-line using single-quotes like `'MyPa<ss'` to avoid the shell interpreting the special characters.

 ####Docker
 This section discusses how to **audit** Docker images using DevAudit installed on the local machine.
 For **running** DevAudit as a containerized Docker app see the section below on Docker Usage.